outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - science:
-    - examine muons as a reflective surface for electrons to use to avoid violating symmetry, where artificial experiment conditions or other muons can interfere with planned reflection, leading to an imbalance in particle ratios that would occur with distributed/isolated particle pairs
+    - examine muons as a reflective surface or temporary boundary for electrons to use to avoid violating symmetry, where artificial experiment conditions or other muons can interfere with planned reflection, leading to an imbalance in particle ratios that would occur with distributed/isolated particle pairs

   - math interface as information (certainty) physics, specifying:
     - what can be known/calculated & approximated